influxdata/docs-v2/content/enterprise_influxdb/v1.9/tools/influxd-ctl.md

 (Requires the `-rp` argument)

 ###### [ `-newduration <new_duration>` ]
-Argument to set the shard duration when restoring.
+The shard duration when restoring.
 (Requires the `-rp` argument.)

 ###### [ `-newshard <new_shard_name` ]

-Argument to set a destination shard ID
+Name of a new destination shard ID, if different from the old one.
-(Previously the shard id in the target had to match the backup, which only worked if you were restoring back to the original database.
-Some kinds of restore don’t preserve shard ID numbering.)
 (Requires the `-shard` argument.)

 ###### [ `-rp <rp_name>` ]